container-interop/service-provider/README.md

 Each factory is responsible for returning a given entry of the container.
 Nothing should be cached by service providers, this is the responsibility of the container.

+### Consuming service providers

+Service providers are typically consumed by containers.

+For containers implementing *container-interop/container-interop* or *PSR-11*:

+- A call to `get` on an entry defined in a service-provider MUST always return the same value.
+- The container MUST cache the result returned by the factory and return the cached entry.

 ### Values (aka parameters)

 A service provider can provide PHP objects (services) as well as any value.
 Simply return the value you wish from factory methods.